cameronandwilding/CWTool/docs/EntityController.md

 └──────────────────────┘
 ```

-Entity controllers are created through factories in order to provide common functionalities, such as caching.
+Entity controllers are created through factories in order to provide common functionality, such as caching.
 The entity controller factory is usually defined in the service container, such as this for nodes:

 ```
   cw.node-controller.factory: